Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 # Automated CI/CD Pipeline with AWS for Java Web Application
 In modern software development, rapid and reliable delivery is essential.
 This project was designed to implement a fully automated CI/CD pipeline using AWS services for a Java-based web application.
 The goal was to eliminate manual deployment bottlenecks, enforce security best practices, and ensure consistent, reproducible builds across environments.

 The pipeline integrates several core AWS services.
-AWS CodePipeline orchestrates the overall workflow.
-AWS CodeBuild handles automated compilation and testing.
-AWS CodeDeploy manages zero-downtime deployments.
-AWS CodeArtifact secures and centralizes dependency management.
-GitHub serves as the version control system and triggers the pipeline automatically on code changes.
-Artifacts are deployed to EC2 instances provisioned via AWS CloudFormation, which improves deployment speed, reduces human error, and enhances traceability.
+- AWS CodePipeline orchestrates the end-to-end CI/CD workflow.
+- AWS CodeBuild automates compilation and testing of the application.
+- AWS CodeDeploy performs zero-downtime deployments to EC2 instances.
+- AWS CodeArtifact secures and centralizes Maven dependency management.
+- GitHub acts as the version control system and triggers the pipeline on code changes.
+- AWS CloudFormation provisions EC2 infrastructure, improving deployment speed, reducing human error, and enhancing traceability.

 ---